Tai Shan (giant panda): Move to China

 Tai Shan on his final full day at the National Zoo in Washington D.C. in February 2010.

-The National Zoo announced on Dec.
-4, 2009, that Tai Shan would leave the zoo and be sent to China, in accordance with previous agreements.
-Zoo officials had asked for Tai Shan to remain in Washington for another year, but China declined the request.
+The National Zoo announced on December 4, 2009, that Tai Shan would leave the zoo and be sent to China, in accordance with previous agreements.
 According to the original agreement, Tai Shan was to return to China two years after he was born.
 China had already allowed him to stay for another two and a half years beyond the initial agreement.
-He left D.C. for China on February 4, 2010 (on the same flight as Mei Lan from Zoo Atlanta).
+He left D.C. for China on February 4, 2010, on the same flight as Mei Lan from Zoo Atlanta.
 He moved to the Bifengxia Panda Base, in Ya'an, Sichuan, but in 2014 moved again to the Dujiangyan base of Sichuan Province's China Conservation and Research Center for the Giant Panda.
+Meanwhile, Mei Xiang and Tian Tian remained at the National Zoo until December 2010.

 Fatherhood

-Tai Shan mated with Wen Yu.
-On August 19, 2020, he became the father of Bai Feng (male) - one of the twin cubs born to Xiao Bai Tu.
-In 2021, he fathered Hua Bao and an unnamed male, male twin cubs born to Ying Hua.
+Tai Shan mated with Wen Yu in April 2016.
+On August 19, 2020, he became the father of Bai Feng, one of the twin cubs born to Xiao Bai Tu.
+In 2022, he fathered Xiao Jiu and Hua Bao, who were born to Ying Hua.